yaroslavsobolev/trajectoids/README.md

 See `existence_testing.py`.
 Uncomment the parts of `main` that check existence for the path type you are interested in and run.
 This script also contains functions for making animations shown in the Movie 3 of the paper.
+Typically takes less than 10 minutes on "normal" desktop computer, though execution time can be longer when testing a large range of scales with small step.

 <!---
 ## Citation